kubukoz/debug-utils/README.md

 ## Usage

+> Note: There's another library that does a better job at this - see [macrolizer](https://github.com/sirthias/macrolizer)

 ### `withDesugar`

 Wrapping an expression in `withDesugar` will print its desugared (scala 3: fully elaborated) form at compile time.